 A survey of American literature from 1850 to 1945.
 Literary movements such as Realism, Naturalism, as well as the roots of modern American literature emphasized.
-Prerequisite: Eng 201.
+Prerequisite: Eng 201 or CEng 201 or 202.

-Eng 361 English Literature I
+Eng 361 English Literature 1

 A survey of representative English prose, poetry and drama from the Anglo-Saxon period to 1800.
 Readings from such writers as the Beowulf poet, Chaucer, Shakespeare, Donne, Swift, Pope and Johnson acquaint students with the literary heritage of the English-speaking world.
-Prerequisite: Eng 201.
+Prerequisite: Eng 201 or CEng 201 or 202.